• New Posts

 Ingredients Needed For This Lamb Appetizer

-This lamb chop appetizer is incredibly simple — all you need are baby lamb chops (bones Frenched), salt, and olive oil.
+This lamb chop appetizer comes together easily with just baby lamb chops (bones Frenched), salt, and olive oil.

-The sun-dried tomato sauce is made with fresh basil, red wine vinegar, sun-dried tomatoes, and a mix of dried herbs and spices.
+For the sun-dried tomato sauce, combine fresh basil, red wine vinegar, sun-dried tomatoes, and a mix of dried herbs and spices.

 The mint green sauce features fresh mint and parsley, as well as lightly toasted almonds, anchovies, and a splash of lemon juice.